 Independent Living in Scotland

 There is a specific definition of Independent Living that is used in Scotland.
-This is incorporated into the Self-directed Support Legislation and Statutory Guidance and underpins the delivery of social care support in Scotland.
+This is incorporated into the law and legal guidance around Self-directed Support and underpins the delivery of social care support in Scotland.

-The Social Care (Self-directed Support) (Scotland) Act 2013 and Statutory Guidance, is based on a clear and agreed definition of Independent Living.
+The law around social care in Scotland is called the Social Care (Self-directed Support) (Scotland) Act 2013.
+There is also legal guidance written for councils on how to implement the law, called the SDS Statutory Guidance.
+These are based on a clear and agreed definition of Independent Living.

 This states: